data-integrations/sample-spark-app/README.md

 ## About
-This repo contains two example spark apps that can run on vanilla spark without using CDAP.
+This repo contains two example spark apps that can run on Apache Spark.
   - word-count-java: contains word count example written in Java
-  - sparkpi-scala: contains sparkpi example written in Scala
+  - sparkpi-scala: contains sparkpi example written in Scala This wiki documents steps to run these standard examples on directly on Spark and using CDAP without any code change

-## Usage with Vanilla Spark
+## Running examples directly on Spark

 1. Word Count
    - Package